mwadman/mwadman.github.io/_posts/2016-11-03-Cisco-iBGP-vs-eBGP.markdown

 R1(config-router)#neighbor 192.168.0.3 route-map set-lp-120 in
 ```

-We need to clear the neighbor for this to take effect as well:
+We need to clear the neighbour for this to take effect as well:

 ```
 R1#clear ip bgp 192.168.0.3